asafdav2/asafdav2.github.io/_posts/2017-01-14-how-well-do-you-know-node-js-answers-part-1.markdown

 {% endhighlight %}

 ### What are the major differences between spawn, exec, and fork?
-  * `exec` methods spawns a shell and then executes a command within that shell, buffering any generated output.
+  * `exec` methods spawns a shell and then executes a command within that shell, buffering any generated output
   * `spawn` works similarly to `exec`.
-The main difference is that `spawn` returns the process output as a stream while `exec` returns it as a buffer.
+The main difference is that `spawn` returns the process output as a stream while `exec` returns it as a buffer
   * `fork` is a special case of `spawn` that also creates a new V8 engine instance.
-This is useful to create additional workers of the same Node.js code base. (for example, in the [cluster module](https://nodejs.org/api/cluster.html))
+This is useful to create additional workers of the same Node.js code base. (for example, in the [cluster module](https://nodejs.org/api/cluster.html)).

 ### How does the cluster module work?
 How is it different than using a load balancer?
 The [cluster module](https://nodejs.org/api/cluster.html) works by forking the server into several worker processes (all run